 Identify Critical CSS: Only include the CSS needed to render the above-the-fold content inline within the

-tag.
+<head>tag.
 Tools like Critical can help you identify and extract this CSS.Defer Non-Critical CSS: Load non-critical CSS asynchronously using the

-attribute or loading them with JavaScript.
+mediaattribute or loading them with JavaScript.

-2. Use the async
+2. Use the async and defer Attributes for JavaScript

-: This attribute allows the script to be downloaded in the background without blocking the page render.
-Once downloaded, it will halt rendering to execute, then continue.<script async src="script.js"></script>
+async: This attribute allows the script to be downloaded in the background without blocking the page render.
+Once downloaded, it will halt rendering to execute, then continue.<script async src="script.js"></script>defer: The script will be downloaded in the background likeasync, but execution is deferred until the HTML parsing is completed.<script defer src="script.js"></script>

 3. Load Non-Critical JavaScript After Page Load